hashobject/translate/README.md

 If you need to get API key for Google Translate API you should visit [Google API console](https://code.google.com/apis/console/).

+## Contributions

+We love contributions.
+Please submit your pull requests.

 ## License

 Copyright © 2013 HashObject Ltd (team@hashobject.com).